devaaks/react-interview-questions/README.md

 2. **How do you manage state in a large application?**
    - Use state management libraries like Redux or MobX.
    - Use Context API for simpler state management.
+   - use Apollo GraphQL for state management and caching.

 ## 🌟 Contributing